-We asked Dr Peter Chiu about 2020 and why men should be aware of their mental health.
+We asked Dr Peter Chiu why men should be aware of their mental health.

-Q. Are you seeing more mental health issues in men this year?
+Q. Are you seeing more mental health issues in men after the pandemic?

 Yes.
-In general, more patients have been seeking help for mental health issues amid the Covid-19 pandemic.
+In general, more patients have been seeking help for mental health issues during and after the Covid-19 pandemic.

 Q. What are the key drivers?